Did You Know That Lenders Bundle And Sell Your Loan?

 Lenders bundle and sell their loans in order to reduce their level of risk and so that they can get back the money they loaned which makes it possible for them to make more loans.
 Let’s look at an example:

-A business lender makes your business a loan for $1,000 at 30% interest on a one-year repayment term.
-The bundle your loan with a thousand other similar business loans or about the same size and underwritten to show that these loans are of the relative same level of risk.
+A business lender makes a business a loan for $1,000 at 30% interest on a one-year repayment term.
+They bundle that loan with a thousand other similar business loans of about the same size and similar underwriting guidelines to show that these loans are of the relative same level of risk.
 An investment pool is looking to purchase a loan bundle that will provide a 25% rate of return.

 So when a lender sells your loan, what does all this mean to you?

-First, if your loan does not “conform” to the category, size and level of risk in one of the bundles they are creating, then they cannot bundle it, which means they cannot sell it and therefore you are declined.
+First, if the business loan does not “conform” to the category, size and level of risk in one of the bundles they are creating, then they cannot bundle it.
+This means they cannot sell it and therefore the business loan is declined.
 Many lenders will exclude or decline loan applications that fall outside of a set of “Conforming Items” which is what we have called “Lender Compliance”.

-If there is no secondary market for those loans then the lender would be forced to hold and service those loans which would tie up their available loan capital and would greatly increase their overhead, so your business is declined for the loan you need.
+If there is no secondary market for those loans then the lender would be forced to hold and service those loans which would tie up their available loan capital and would greatly increase their overhead, so the business is declined for the loan.

-The solution to that is when your small business prospects run our free business success scan, we display with a Red X or Green Check which items of Lender Compliance they have completed and which ones they have not making it very easy for them to get them all checked off.
+The solution to that is when your small business prospects run a free business success scan on your private label, we display with a Red X or Green Check which items of Lender Compliance the business has completed and which ones they have not, making it very easy for them to get them all checked off.
 These are all fairly simple items to complete for which most business owners can get them completed within a month or less.

-By not knowing what the Lender Compliance items are and not completing these items means that your business runs the risk of being categorized by the lender’s computer algorithm as a very high risk of default and therefore declined for bankable business loans.
+By not knowing what the Lender Compliance items are and therefore not completing these items, it means that the business runs the risk of being categorized by the lender’s computer algorithm as a very high risk of default and therefore declined for bankable business loans.

-There is a lot of non-bankable business financing available for businesses that never complete Lender Compliance, but it is very high interest, it is smaller amounts, and it has very short repayment periods, again due to the known extremely high risk of default history of loans made in this category.
-You don’t have to live there.
+There are a lot of non-bankable business financing programs available for businesses that never complete Lender Compliance, but these non-bankbale loans tend to be very high interest, much smaller amounts, and have very short repayment periods.
+Again, this is due to the known extremely high risk of default history of loans made in this category.
+Your small business clients don’t have to live there, they can become bankable.